Velvet Revolver: Libertad and departure of Scott Weiland (2005–2008)

 Weiland announced in 2005 that Velvet Revolver's next album would be titled Libertad and would be a concept album.
 When they started writing material, they decided against the concept idea.
 Initially, the band started working with producer Rick Rubin on the album.
-However, due to his methods, such as having a crew to do the work and engineering while only popping in occasionally, and due to the fact that he was also working with other bands at the same time, they decided against continuing with Rubin.
+However, due to his methods, such as having a crew to do the work and engineering while only popping in occasionally, and because he was also working with other bands at the same time, they decided against continuing with Rubin.
 At the suggestion of Weiland, Velvet Revolver began working with Brendan O'Brien.
 Slash stated that O' Brien "brought more than just discipline to the equation, he brought a musicality that stems from the fact that he plays guitar, bass and drums.
 At any given moment he could play along [with the band] and it really helped the process."
 While writing for the album, Weiland believed that his bandmates were going to reunite with Guns N' Roses when the band's manager was talking to Axl Rose about switching management companies, and were not going to record their second album.
 He was later convinced by the band that this was not the case.

 Following the completion of the album, Velvet Revolver performed for and inducted Van Halen into the Rock and Roll Hall of Fame, with Weiland and Slash speaking on the band's behalf, on March 12, 2007.
 The band played a medley of "Ain't Talkin' 'bout Love" and "Runaround".
 Shows in South America with Aerosmith followed in April.
 They released the EP Melody and the Tyranny on June 1 to serve as a precursor to the release of their new album, which featured two songs from Libertad, a cover of Talking Heads song "Psycho Killer" and a video documentary about the making of Libertad as well as a live video of the band performing "Do It for the Kids".

 Libertad was released on July 3, 2007, peaking at number five on the Billboard 200.
-The album's first single "She Builds Quick Machines" peaked at 74 on the Hot Canadian Digital Singles.
+The album's first single, "She Builds Quick Machines", peaked at 74 on the Hot Canadian Digital Singles.
 The second and third singles, "The Last Fight" and "Get Out the Door", both peaked at number 16 and 34 on the Mainstream Rock Chart, respectively.
 Critical reception to the album was mixed.
-Though some critics praised the album and felt that Libertad gave the band an identity of their own, outside of the Guns N' Roses and Stone Temple Pilots comparisons, others described the album as "bland" and noted that the band have still to gel with them "play[ing] to their strengths instead of finding a collective sound."
+Though some critics praised the album and felt that Libertad gave the band an identity of their own, outside of the Guns N' Roses and Stone Temple Pilots comparisons, others described the album as "bland" and noted that the band had yet to gel with them "play[ing] to their strengths instead of finding a collective sound."